emer/leabra/examples/mpi/README.md

 $ mpirun -np 2 ./mpi -mpi
 ```

-The number of processors must divide into 24 (number of patterns) evenly (2, 3, 4, 6, 8).
+The number of processors must divide into 24 for this example (number of patterns used in ra25) evenly (2, 3, 4, 6, 8).

 # General tips for MPI usage